When can I expect to receive my order?

 Same question… but about polymer clay?

-Each color of clay is individually mixed and pigmented in our studio before shapes are cut and sculpted.
+Each color of clay is individually mixed and pigmented in our studio before shapes and beads are sculpted.
 From there, we heat every small batch until the pieces are fully cured to a durable, slightly flexible permanent state.
 Once cooled, each piece goes through a rigorous finishing process which can include multiple rounds of polishing, sealing, and drilling.
 Finally, we assemble the finished components into one-of-a-kind sculptural jewelry.

 Polymer clay is technically a type of plastic (polyvinyl chloride), so therefore not environmentally sustainable.
 However, environmental sustainability is not the only kind of sustainability that matters, and we believe that our business practices help to offset the impact of a polymer-based material.
 We use relatively small quantities, making only what we can reasonably sell in very small batches, each piece of jewelry is handmade from scratch from start to finish, scraps and offcuts are always re-used, the maker is paid a fair living wage, and we support other local, U.S. based suppliers and sources for the production of our jewelry.
 That's human sustainability!